-[42] In the High Court it was determined that the first purpose of disclosure was a "secondary or non-operative purpose only".
-Two key reasons were given for that finding.
-First, this purpose was not discussed in any detail or substance in the papers and meeting minutes "including what information or comments the RAM investors (via the Liquidation Committee) might be able to provide on the documents to be disclosed".
-Second, the scope of the information to be disclosed was "determined by (and limited to) the recipients' ability to make an informed decision regarding a potential claim against ANZ".
-And the scope of the information to be disclosed was "determined" and the scope of the information to be disclosed was "determined" and the scope of the information to be disclosed was "determined" and the scope of the information to be disclosed was "determined" by (and limited to) the recipients' ability to make an informed decision regarding a potential claim against ANZ".
+[42] In the High Court it was determined that the first purpose of disclosure was a "secondary or non-operative purpose only".41 Two key reasons were given for that finding.
+First, this purpose was not discussed in any detail or substance in the papers and meeting minutes "including what information or comments the [Company X] [redacted] investors [redacted] might be able to provide on the documents to be disclosed".42 Second, the scope of the information to be disclosed was "determined by (and limited to) the recipients' ability to make an informed decision regarding a potential claim against ANZ".43

 [43] We do not agree with this assessment.
 In our view, there was a good deal of evidence indicating that the first purpose was a genuine purpose.
 Although it was related to the other purposes, this was not a basis for disregarding it.
-Once the first purpose to get the information from investors was achieved, then the second and third purposes would come into play, namely using that information to enable RAM investors (the second purpose) and the FMA (the third purpose) to consider and determine the way forward for any claim.
+Once the first purpose to get the information from investors was achieved, then the second and third purposes would come into play, namely using that information to enable [Company X] [redacted] investors (the second purpose) and the FMA (the third purpose) to consider and determine the way forward for any claim.